GaioTransposon/metadata_mining/README.md

 some text introducing the containers.
 Add figure.

 This repository contains a modular, containerized pipeline for processing and annotating environmental sample metadata as part of the **MicrobeAtlasProject**.
-Each container encapsulates a specific set of tasks — as you see depicted below - from preprocessing metadata (red), creating a benchmark dataset (orange), interacting with GPT models and generating embeddings (purple), to GPT output evaluation (green).
+Each container encapsulates a specific set of tasks — as you see depicted below - from preprocessing metadata (C1 - red (<span style="color:red">red</span>)), creating a benchmark dataset (C2 - orange), interacting with GPT models and generating embeddings (C3 - purple), to GPT output evaluation (C3 - green).

 ![Pipeline overview](pipeline.png)